3DPrintDemon/CanBus_Troubleshooting/README.md

 # How to tell which of your Canbus nodes are not functional & are keeping the network `Down`.

-Your system seems to be set up correctly but your Can network not working, you keep getting can’t connect to MCU’s errors or have communication timeouts during homing….
+Your system seems to be set up correctly but your Can network is not working, you keep getting can’t connect to MCU’s errors or have communication timeouts during homing….

 `ERROR: “mcu.error: mcu 'EBBCan’: Unable to connect”`